rankutah/blog/sites/rodmaxfielddds/content/services/upgrades.md

 {{< col >}}
 ### Crowns

-A variety of materials exist when it comes to [crowns](/services/crowns/), and each has it’s own purpose.
-Some are stronger than others; some are more aesthetically pleasing; others are a balance of strength and aesthetic.
+A variety of materials exist when it comes to [crowns](/services/crowns/), and each has its own purpose.
+Some are stronger than others; some are more aesthetically pleasing; others are a balance of strength and aesthetics.
 Depending on the case, Dr. Maxfield may recommend one material over another.

 As with fillings, there is a base cost for crowns.
 Any material upgrade will have an additional fee which is not covered by insurance.